-"...on the day that He commanded the Jewish people to bring their sacrifices to G-d, in the desert of Sinai."
+"...which Hashem has commanded to Moshe on Har Sinai, on the day that He commanded the Children of Israel to bring their sacrifices to G-d, in the desert of Sinai."
 (7:38)

 Most mitzvos can be performed only during the day.
 "Day" represents intellect, understanding and clear knowledge of what is required of a person.
 "Night" represents constricted knowledge and, by extension, faith.